 And they will help you both have a healthier father and daughter relationship, a deeper understanding of one another, and more effective communication, into your future together as father and daughter.

-One Final Word of Counsel to Dads of Daughters
+One Final Word of Counsel to Fathers of Daughters

 And finally, no matter how old your daughter may be, you will always be her father.

 Yes, as she grows older, your influence will diminish, as it quite rightly should.

 However, she will always want, and need, you to be actively involved in her life, for as long as breath remains in your lungs.